OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 The primary means of input validation for free-form text input should be:

 - **Normalization:** Ensure canonical encoding is used across all the text and no invalid characters are present.
-- **Character category whitelisting:** Unicode allows whitelisting categories such as "decimal digits" or "letters" which not only covers the Latin alphabet but also various other scripts used globally (e.g. Arabic, Cyryllic, CJK ideographs etc).
+- **Character category whitelisting:** Unicode allows whitelisting categories such as "decimal digits" or "letters" which not only covers the Latin alphabet but also various other scripts used globally (e.g. Arabic, Cyrillic, CJK ideographs etc).
 - **Individual character whitelisting:** If you allow letters and ideographs in names and also want to allow apostrophe `'` for Irish names, but don't want to allow the whole punctuation category.

 References: